 South College provides an easily accessible library and quality academic services to meet the research needs of its students, faculty, and staff.
-The library’s collection includes general and reference books (both print and electronic), print and online periodicals, multi-media software, online services, and other print media.
+The library collection is made up of print and electronic books, print and electronic journals, other periodicals, CDs, DVDs, streaming videos, and online databases.

 Atlanta Resource Center, 470-322-1138